TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-9.md

 [Last time]({% link _posts/2024-04-22-modern-react-virtual-scroll-grid-8.md %}) we integrated SlickGrid's paged scrolling system and found that it came *really close* to working well.

 Close isn't good enough.
-Fortunately, I have to plan to fix it.
+Fortunately, I have a plan to fix it.

 # The Problem